Rajpratik71/SafeNetworking-wiki/Running-SafeNetworking-as-a-Service-(DEPRECATED).md

+#### This will work if you uncomment the lines in install/setup.sh that refer to creating and installing the service and then run setup.
+The below still works, but is not great for troubleshooting.
+It is suggested to use the startup commands @ <here>  to run SFN.

+#

 SafeNetworking runs as a system service in Ubuntu.
 You have the same commands for SafeNetworking as you would for any other service - i.e. systemctl and service.

 To view if SafeNetworking is running: